jakobzhao/geog458/labs/lab05/readme.md

-# Lab 5: An intergrative project of digital geographies
+# Lab 5: An integrative project of digital geographies

 **Instructor:** Bo Zhao, 206.685.3846 or zhaobo@uw.edu